 The number one killer of children is automobile accidents with approximately 1,600 dying annually and another 2.35 million being injured.
 Conscientious parents make sure that their children are secured in car seats that are right for the child’s age and weight.
-While this may seem simple enough, according to the Center for Disease Control and Prevention, over 72 percent of car seats for children are installed in such a way that it makes it more likely that a child would be injured in an automobile accident.
-Parents should consider having their car’s child safety equipment checked by local law enforcement to make sure that it is properly installed, and they should also make sure to model good behavior by always buckling up themselves regardless of the length of the trip.
+According to the Center for Disease Control and Prevention, over 72 percent of car seats for children are installed in such a way that it makes it more likely that a child would be injured in an automobile accident.
+Parents should consider having their car’s child safety equipment checked by local law enforcement.
+This is to make sure that it is properly installed, and they should also make sure to model good behavior by always buckling up themselves regardless of the length of the trip.
 Once children get old enough to drive, parents should set firm boundaries.

 Parents are responsible for keeping their children safe, but that is not always possible as skin knees, broken bones and other childhood traumas often go with being a kid.
 Use these ideas, however, to make sure that you are doing the best job that you can in protecting your family.
 After all, you want your children to grow up healthy.